Rohingya Solidarity Organisation: 2024

-Both Rohingya and Rakhine community members accuse the RSO of forcibly recruiting young men with the false promises of money or revenge against the latter community.
+The RSO is accused of forcibly recruiting young men with the false promises of money or revenge against the latter community.
 Many of them are then handed over to the Myanmar military.
 Children are among those compelled to fight.

 RSO was blamed for killing two students and a teacher in a refugee camp near Cox’s Bazar for refusing to fight against the Arakha Army on 30 May.

 In a September interview with Reuters, Ko Ko Linn confirmed that the RSO and the SAC junta have an informal agreement not to attack each other.
-However, he denied active collaboration with the Myanmar military, and claimed that the Arakan Army repeatedly rebuffed prior attempts to form an alliance.
+However, he denied active collaboration with the Myanmar military and claimed that the Arakan Army repeatedly rebuffed prior attempts to form an alliance.

 During the Arakan Army's early December attack on BGP Post 5 in Maungdaw, RSO fighters reportedly fought alongside junta forces.
 After BGP Post 5 was captured, the RSO allegedly robbed refugees fleeing on the Naf River.

 2025

+In an interview with BBC Burmese, RSO's spokesperson Ko Ko Linn admitted that they defended Maung Daw alongside Tatmadaw forces against Arakan Army's offensive.
+He also confirmed that Rohingya militant groups recruited from refugee camps in Bangladesh to fight the Arakan Army alongside the Tatmadaw.

 Representatives of the RSO were spotted in a meeting with the Organization of Islamic Cooperation in a Rohingya refugee camp.

 Possibly due to the organization's reputation as alleged junta collaborators, some RSO members refer to their group as the "Maungdaw Militia."
 As of January, RSO joined the "Four Brothers Alliance", a coalition of Rohingya militias.
 Allying with ex-opponents like Arakan Rohingya Salvation Army.